 Students receiving financial support during the summer are required to enroll, and may register for regular coursework or independent research in or out of the department.
 First year students enroll for Stats 302, Qualifying Exams Workshop, in preparation for the late August exams.

-Stanford is not in session from mid-August to the end of September, although research activities continue and students may remain in their university housing.
+Stanford is not in session from mid-August to late September, although research activities continue and students may remain in their university housing.